Foupi/ada_air_guitar/README.md

 Dependencies
 ------------

-This project was made on Arch Linux, and should work on For building this project you will need:
+This project was made on Arch Linux, and should work on any operating system.
+For building this project you will need:

 -   GNAT Community 2018 for ARM ELF (<https://www.adacore.com/download>),